 John’s role in the Bible

-In addition to this Gospel, John wrote three New Testament letters and possibly the prophetic book of Revelation.
+In addition to this Gospel, the church traditionally associates John with three New Testament letters (First, Second, and Third John) and the prophetic book of Revelation.
 He was a leader in the early church, and he probably wrote his documents after most of the other New Testament books were already written.

 The miracles recorded in John’s gospel are written that the reader would believe in Jesus and find life in His name (Jn 20:30–31).
 Therefore, much of John’s material directly states who Jesus is, not just what He does or says.